Premium Driving Pleasure

 Mazda’s pursuit of offering a premium experience couldn’t be any closer to the truth the moment you sit inside.
 Just like in the all-new Mazda 3, the refreshed Mazda 6 adopts a beauty through subtraction approach.
 The result is a tastefully-designed interior with minimalism in mind.
 Numerous surfaces are either wrapped in Nappa Leather or trimmed with real Japanese Sen Wood.
 The buttons and switches provide a satisfying click that can give premium cars twice the Mazda 6’s price a run for their money.
 Equally elegant are the new digital gauges that resemble a classy smartwatch face.

 Infotainment duties are provided by the Mazda Connect infotainment system, which is now an 8-inch screen in this facelifted model.
 For 2020, Mazda has made Apple CarPlay and Android Auto as standard.
-Sound, meanwhile, is blasted through a sharp and crisp 11-speaker Bose sound system.
+Sounds are blasted through a sharp and crisp 11-speaker Bose sound system, which we love so much.

 Meanwhile, rear-seat space is good enough though rivals like the Toyota Camry offer more space and amenities.
 Trunk space is also of a reasonable 480 liters, which is average for the segment.